stoffu/xmrto-lens/README.md

-shapeshift-lens
+XMR.TO Lens
 ===============

-Chrome extension for shapeshift.io
+Chrome extension for XMR.TO